kubernetes/website/docs/concepts/policy/pod-security-policy.md

 account](/docs/tasks/configure-pod-container/configure-service-account/) must be
 authorized to use the policy, by allowing the `use` verb on the policy.

-Most Kubernetes pods are not created directly by user.
+Most Kubernetes pods are not created directly by users.
 Instead, they are typically created indirectly as part of a [Deployment](/docs/concepts/workloads/controllers/deployment/), [ReplicaSet](/docs/concepts/workloads/controllers/replicaset/), or other templated controller via the controller manager.
-Granting the controller access to the policy would grant access for *all* pods created by that the controller, so the preferable method for authorizing policies is to grant access to the pod's service account (see [example](#run-another-pod)).
+Granting the controller access to the policy would grant access for *all* pods created by that the controller, so the preferred method for authorizing policies is to grant access to the pod's service account (see [example](#run-another-pod)).

 ### Via RBAC